 Panera Bread, on the other hand, recalled millions of its products before waiting for reports of illnesses and included at least 10 varieties of cream cheese in the recall list even though only one variety was tested positive for Listeria monocytogenes.

-Our Long Beach product liability attorney at JML Law explains that you can file a product liability lawsuit if you or any of your loved ones suffered injuries (or died) from defective product even AFTER it was recalled.
+Our Long Beach product liability attorney at JML Law explains that you can file a product liability lawsuit if you or any of your loved ones suffered injuries (or died) from the defective product even AFTER it was recalled.

 Under California laws, a U.S. citizen is legally entitled to seek financial compensation for his/her injuries and damages caused by a defective or otherwise dangerous product.